Assessment care in detention and teamwork (ACDT): detention services order 01/2022 (accessible version)

 Frequency of case reviews

-67. The frequency of subsequent case reviews will be dependent on the detained individual’s level of risk but should occur regularly and with appropriate frequency.
-The panel from each review will decide on the timing of the next review and who should attend.
-Wherever possible, case review teams should agree the time and date of the next planned case review during the present one in order to ensure attendance.
+78. The frequency of subsequent case reviews will be dependent on the detained individual’s level of risk but should occur regularly and with appropriate frequency.
+The panel (see paragraph 53) from each review will decide on the timing of the next review and who should attend.
+Wherever possible, case review teams should agree the time and date of the next planned case review during the present one to ensure attendance.
 Subsequent case reviews should happen periodically, with a frequency reflective of the individual’s level of risk.
 This should be clearly recorded on the case review form.

-68. Attendance at case reviews will be driven by the agreed support actions and staff members or individuals relevant to those.
-If a referral to healthcare has been made, they must be invited to the next case review.
+79. Attendance at case reviews will be driven by the agreed support actions and staff members or individuals relevant to those.
+If a referral to healthcare has been made, they must be invited and continue to attend ongoing case reviews.

-69. An urgent review will need to occur as soon as possible if the risks are likely to have increased between planned reviews.
-This could include the following circumstances; however, this list is not exhaustive, and an urgent case review must be held any time where the risk is deemed to have increased:
+80. An urgent review will need to occur as soon as possible if the risks are likely to have increased between planned reviews.
+This list is not exhaustive, but an example of the changing circumstances that would trigger an urgent review may be:

 -